BradleyGam/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors
-Javascript project through the Odin Project to emulate rock paper scissors in the console
+Javascript project through the Odin Project to emulate rock paper scissors Previously only functioned in the console but now works with buttons and user interface.